-It would be quite the expensive endeavor to buy new clubs every time new (and “better”) equipment hits the market.
+It would be quite an expensive endeavor to buy new clubs every time new (and “better”) equipment hits the market.
 You’d also only see marginal gains from your equipment year-over-year, so it may not be the best use of your money.
-On the flipside, however, if you let years and decades pass without upgrading equipment, you’re undoubtedly missing out on improved technology that could help your scores.
+On the flip side, however, if you let years and decades pass without upgrading equipment, you’re undoubtedly missing out on improved technology that could help your scores.

 1) Too much spin

 Whether it’s with your driver or irons, having too much spin on your golf ball during flight can have negative effects.
 Launching the ball high can be helpful, but too much spin will make the ball balloon in the air, losing distance and control in the wind.

 Do your drives barely get off the ground, with more of a line-drive flight than a towering moon shot?
 Are your irons hitting the greens and bounding over the back?